harkav/workout-app/log.md

 - Wrote decision file on programming paradigm and classes.
 - Began writing draft files.
+- Got the drafts to the point where I could enter one set.

 - TODO draw some kind of illustration to show how the classes will interact with each other
 - TODO write a decision on testing